Nuestro Amor

-Nuestro Amor (English: Our Love) is the second studio album by Mexican Latin pop group RBD.
-The album was released on September 22, 2005, in Mexico, selling over 127,000 units in its first seven hours of release in the country, and 160,000 in the first week, enough for it to be certified Platinum almost instantly.
+Nuestro Amor (English: Our Love) is the second studio album by Mexican pop group RBD.
+It was released on 22 September 2005 in Mexico by EMI and Capitol.

+selling over 127,000 units in its first seven hours of release in the country, and 160,000 in the first week, enough for it to be certified Platinum instantly.
 It was eventually certified 3× Platinum and Gold in Mexico.
-In the United States, the album was released on October 4, 2005, and peaked at number 88 on the Billboard 200 chart.
-It also spent three weeks in a row at number one on the Top Latin Albums chart, selling over 100,000 units just in its first week of release.
-The album was released in Spain on October 30, 2006, and has been certified 2× Platinum.
+In the United States, the album was released on 4 October, and peaked at number 88 on the Billboard 200 chart.
+It also spent three consecutive weeks at number one on the Top Latin Albums chart, selling over 100,000 units in its first week of release.
+On March 2, 2006, a "Diamond Edition" of the album was released, which included an interactive CD including wallpapers, videos, screensavers, and two new unreleased tracks.
+The group eventually recorded a Portuguese-language version of the album for their fanbase in Brazil; this edition was released on May 22, 2006, and was titled Nosso Amor Rebelde.
+The album was released in Spain on 30 October 2006, and has been certified 2× Platinum.
 The album was nominated for a Latin Grammy in the "Best Pop Album by a Duo/Group with Vocals" category at the 2006 Latin Grammy Awards.

-On March 2, 2006, a "Diamond Edition" of the album was released, which included the original 14 tracks, plus an interactive CD including wallpapers, videos, screensavers, plus two new unreleased tracks.
-The group eventually recorded a Portuguese-language version of the album for their fanbase in Brazil; this edition was released on May 22, 2006, and was titled Nosso Amor Rebelde.